 - Chung-chieh Shan (Indiana University): Probabilistic programming

-- Phil Wadler (University of Edinburgh): Programming Language Foundations in Agda (textbook)
+- Phil Wadler (University of Edinburgh): Programming Language Foundations in Agda (textbook, installation instructions)

 - Neil Ghani (University of Strathclyde): Category Theory